apache/infrastructure-puppet-kitchen/README.md

         - ["private_network", {ip: "192.168.33.2"}]
     excludes:
         - ubuntu1464  #you get this name from the "platforms"section in the .kitchen.yml file
+        - apache-trusty #exclude any platform you aren't using
 ```

     $ cd $ipk